 Reason magazine has an extensive examination of both changes in eminent domain laws and how businesses and elected officials are battling to keep the changes away.
 Their writer Adrian Moore has a fascinating peice about this battle and what's at stake for property owners:

-t turns out that city and county governments and redevelopment authorities are pretty effective lobbyists.
+"It turns out that city and county governments and redevelopment authorities are pretty effective lobbyists.
 They managed to retain significant authority to use eminent domain and define limits in very subjective terms.
 As Barron wrote:

 Americans have long been of two minds when it comes to property rights.
 On the one hand, there is the old notion that ownership is inviolable, a home is a castle, and the government has no business messing with private property.
 On the other hand, there is the equally old notion that no one is an island and that the value in any individual's property is deeply interconnected with the health of the community as a whole.

-In a world where legislators and much of the public have gone squishy on what constitutes a right, passing a law that just plain says, '“look, you can'’t take someone'’s land except on rare occasion for public infrastructure projects like roads and dams'” appears just too extreme.
+In a world where legislators and much of the public have gone squishy on what constitutes a right, passing a law that just plain says, 'look, you can't take someone's land except on rare occasion for public infrastructure projects like roads and dams' appears just too extreme.

 There is a conflict of visions.
-As one city manager told me, '“What about the community'’s right to improve itself and create new jobs?'”
-There is a reason the Constitution doesn'’t mention '“community rights' --—they don'’t exist.
+As one city manager told me, 'What about the community's right to improve itself and create new jobs?'
+There is a reason the Constitution doesn't mention 'community rights' --they don't exist.
 Only individuals have rights.
 Communities have desires."

 No comments: